flameletlabs/flamelet/docs/index.md

 ### Source of adding new roles
-Ansible Galaxy prodes a vast amount of roles which can be integrated into Flamelet to extend its functionality.
-Simply go to https://galaxy.ansible.com/, filter for "Roles" and look for what you need.
+[Ansible Galaxy](https://galaxy.ansible.com/) prodes a vast amount of roles which can be integrated into Flamelet to extend its functionality.
+Simply go to [Ansible Galaxy](https://galaxy.ansible.com/), filter for "Roles" and look for what you need.

 ## Updating Flamelet